Multiple sex partners: Health risks

 The likelihood of developing substance abuse or dependence increases linearly with the number of sex partners, an effect more pronounced for women.
 People who have a higher number of sex partners do not have higher rates of anxiety or depression.

+MSP is statistically associated with an increased risk of contracting sexually transmitted infections including HIV, syphilis, HPV and, in some studies, a higher risk of developing cancer.
+Key health risks include unprotected exposure, physical injury, and psychological impacts such as anxiety.

 MSP increases the risk of developing bacterial vaginosis.
 MSP can result in pregnant women with a greater risk of contracting HIV.
 HIV is strongly associated with having MSP.
 Having multiple sex partners is associated with higher incidences of STIs.

 Prevention of disease strategies include intensive counseling of those who have met the definition of multiple sex partners.

 In Sub-Saharan Africa, travel and wealth is a risk factor in engaging in sexual activities with multiple sex partners.